hirememorey/nba-lineup-optimizer/docs/index.md

 Welcome to the documentation for the NBA Player Acquisition Project.
 This is the central source of truth for understanding and working with this project.

-**Status**: ❌ **WARNING: CRITICAL API FAILURES DETECTED**
+**Status**: ✅ **OPERATIONAL - API ISSUES RESOLVED**

-The project's reliability features have been fully implemented, but they have detected critical failures in the upstream NBA Stats API, which prevent the data pipeline from running.
+The project's reliability features have been fully implemented and the upstream NBA Stats API issues have been resolved.
+The data pipeline is now fully operational for the 2024-25 season.
 Please see the main `README.md` for more details.

 For a new developer, the recommended reading order is:
 1.  `README.md` (in the root directory) for a high-level overview and current status.